martincooper/ThreadSpark/README.md

 ## Examples

 Builds a collection of functions which will all be run on a seperate thread.
-It returns a collection of Try<T> values, each one can be individually cheked for Success / Failure.
+It returns a collection of Try<T> values, each one can be individually checked for Success / Failure.
 ```csharp
 var funcs = Enumerable
 	.Range(1, 100)